-Are you offering, or will you be able to offer, support or guidance to other students who might be experiencing the same thing?
+Are you offering, or will you be able to offer support or guidance to other students who might be experiencing the same thing?

-We once worked with a student who spent six months in a drug rehabilitation center, but her story (which she did discuss in the essay) included that she was not only two years sober, but that she also now worked in that same center counseling other teens who were in the throes of addiction.
+We once worked with a student who spent six months in a drug rehabilitation center, but her story (which she did discuss in her college essay) included that she was not only two years sober, but that she also now worked in that same center counseling other teens who were in the throes of addiction.
 What once might have been seen as a liability now becomes a very real asset to her fellow students and to the college.

-And finally, whatever story you choose to share—personal struggle or not—please don’t choose it based on what you think colleges want to hear.
+And finally, whatever story you choose to share—personal struggle or not—please don’t choose it based on what you think colleges and admissions counselors want to hear.
 There’s a common admissions myth that hardship is inherently rewarded, causing many applicants to exaggerate or even manufacture it.
 There’s no such thing as admissions extra credit based on your essay topic.
 Choose a story that helps them get to know you in a way they could not have done by the application alone.